 14. On business travel, make yourself as comfortable as possible beforehand and see if you can confide in someone about your minor health issue.
 Again, just revealing it might ease things up and help you feel comfortable if it happens.

-15. Do everything WITHIN your control to support your health on a stretchingdaily basis and this alone will help ease your anxiety.
+15. Do everything WITHIN your control to support your health on a daily basis and this alone will help ease your anxiety.
 If you know that you have done everything you can to avoid an SVT, and one happens, then you did your best, and you just have to deal with the experience.
 Use all the tricks to break it and if it wont stop, then you will go to the hospital just like you would at home.
 Its really just life….People have unexpected health conditions all the time, anywhere, anytime anyplace.
 Living in fear doesn’t do us any good and there is no reason to live in fear if you are confident that you are supporting yourself on a daily basis…

 The reason why travel depletes us is because it breaks our routines, So just try to stick with your routine as much as possible no matter where you are.
 Bring your vitamins, probiotics, eat well, stretch in your room, meditate, bring what you need to be comfortable and stay aware of water intake, and all the other usual things you are doing….